 Note: A failed job is displayed with an error code.
 Hover on the error code to view the error message.
 The error code hyperlink redirects to the exact error message description on the documentation portal.

 - Cancelled: The jobs that were canceled.

-- Waiting for reply: The jobs that failed in the previous attempt and waiting to be processed again.
-For more information on Automatic retry, see Backup retry.
+- Waiting for retry: The jobs that failed in the previous attempt and waiting to be processed again.

 - Skipped: The jobs that did not start within the scheduled window because another job is in progress.